-The Sound Beginnings preschool and kindergarten program is for children with a diagnosed hearing loss whose families want their children to learn to listen and talk.
+The Sound Beginnings preschool and kindergarten program is for children who are Deaf or Hard of Hearing whose families want their children to learn to listen and talk.
 The program follows a specialized listening and spoken language (LSL) approach that emphasizes growth across developmental areas.
 The program facility is conveniently located on the Utah State University campus alongside the USU Pediatric Audiology clinic.
 Though a private program, there are no tuition fees for children with a diagnosed permanent hearing loss to enroll in Sound Beginnings.

 Audiology services are available on-site at Sound Beginnings year-round for children enrolled in Sound Beginnings.
 Services include hearing testing, hearing aid services, and cochlear implant mapping.

 Parents are encouraged to be engaged in their child’s ongoing education and are welcome to visit or volunteer.
 The program incorporates a strong parent-school communication in order to ensure that goals and educational activities are successful in helping children show benchmark skills at home and school.
 Classroom instruction is theme-based and play oriented with engaged, hands-on learning opportunities.

 Classroom programming provides a language-rich environment that emphasizes age-appropriate growth across developmental areas:

 - Listening/Auditory learning

 - Academic Skills (as designated by the Utah Early Childhood Core Standards [PDF] from the Utah State Office of Education)